WebMonitor.fyi logoWebMonitor.fyi

 Multi-location support

-For multi-location businesses (restaurants, retail chains), monitor each location's Google Business and Yelp pages from one dashboard.
+For multi-location businesses (restaurants, retail chains), each location's Google Business or Yelp page is one monitor — point your monitors at the highest-priority locations.

 How to set it up